How to Get Plexiglass Clean and Clear Again?

 3. Buffing

-Once you have completed the sanding process, now you are ready to buff the plexiglass.
+Once you have completed the sanding process, now its time to buff the plexiglass as this will bring back the luster and shine without damaging the surface.

 You can use a stationary polishing wheel or choose a buffing pad attached to a Dremel tool, your choice.